austineamonn/SummerResearch2024/README.md

 Xu columns are left alone.
 These utility columns are the targets for the neural network.

 ### [preprocessing](data_preprocessing/preprocessing.py):
-Takes in a synthetic dataset.
+preprocess_dataset() - Takes in a synthetic dataset.
 Xp is cut out, X and Xu are converted from lists of strings to lists of numbers.
+Outputs a preprocessed dataset.

-Lists are padded so they become the same length.
+run_RNN_models() - Takes in a preprocessed dataset.
+For each list in each column, the lists are padded so they become the same length.
 Then an RNN is run to reduce dimensionality such that each column becomes 1 dimensional.

 ```python
 from pandas import pd